clintpgeorge/ediscovery/src/preprocess/README.md

 Data preprocess module
 ======================

 This module contains the source code for preprocessing datasets.
+This includes methods such as
+* deduplication
+* deNISTing
+* handling different file types
+* NLP techniques such as tokenization, stemming, lemmatization, stopwords removal

 Supported public datasets
 -------------------------
-Enron [http://www.cs.cmu.edu/~enron/]: This module has scripts to
+[Enron](http://www.cs.cmu.edu/~enron/) dataset: This module has scripts to
 - process the enron emails which is in the plain text format
 - insert into Postgres database
 - convert the documents collections to topic modeling input format (e.g. Blei corpus)